losanjealous

 The menu mentioned a house prowess in regards to their ravioli entrees, so we decided to take the chicken herb ravioli for a twirl.
 And thank the Dude above, we did.
 Definitely one of the best, if not the best, ravioli on the Westside.
 The combination of the diced white chicken, ricotta and herb filling complimented by a light tomato cream sauce made for a surprisingly enjoyable ravioli experience.
 And they certainly don’t shy away from the shredded parm.

 The freshly prepared eggplant parmesan fell a bit short of the manager’s recommendation, which was the primary reason for ordering this classic dish.
 The Pisa-esque trifecta of layered fried eggplant, cheese, and marinara sauce were complimented by the fast preparation and crisp bite.
 Added plus: the eggplant’s texture prevented any possible purple veggie from drooping out the side of your mouth.
-On the other hand, anyone who has ever dated an Italian salerno2girl knows it’s all about the sauce, and unfortunately, this entree was lacking – both in quantity and flavor.
+On the other hand, anyone who has ever dated an Italian girl knows it’s all about the sauce, and unfortunately, this entree was lacking – both in quantity and flavor.
 Without the side of al dente rigatoni smothered in enough of it to cover the eggplant, the meal would have disappointed any parm patron.
 But seriously it wasn’t that bad…

 Truth be told we enjoyed our overall experience at Cantalini’s quite a bit.
 We found this Drive & Find to be humorous (thanks Randy Newman house band), while simultaneously an enchantingly affordable meal for two dudes at candlelight.
 As for the locals?
 They seemed happy as Linguini Clams smothered in white wine, garlic and butter.